 - FTP Client Setup- Sometimes, you might need to connect to your website via FTP (For transferring website files).
 If you are not familiar with configuring FTP clients, one of the MT engineers will remotely connect to your system and set it up for you for USD 39.
 If you do not have a FTP client, I recommend using FileZilla

 - Application Security Audit- Most of the times, even experienced webmasters make the mistake of leaving loopholes in the system that malicious hackers exploit to hack into your system.
 For USD 79, a CloudTech engineer will audit your server for issues and recommend fixes.
-This should be mainly applicable if you have your own VPS/dedicated server with them as opposed to a normal grid hosting
+This should be mainly applicable if you have your VPS/dedicated server with them as opposed to a regular grid hosting

 - Emergency Malware Clean-up & Blacklist Removal- If ever you get hacked or have malware on your server, the CloudTech team will help you to remove malicious code, clean up your site, and help remove you from any blacklist.
 This service will set you back by 99 USD